jules2689/TweetSearch/README.md

 The retrieval and ranking also uses the `Whoosh` library.

 First, we construct a query object that looks through the "content" in the index described by our schema.
-Second, with an index searcher that uses TF IDF weighting, we search the corpus of documents and extract up to 1000 results.
+Second, with an index searcher that uses one of several kinds of weighting, we search the corpus of documents and extract up to 1000 results.
+At first the TF-IDF weighting was used, and then BM25 was used as well.
-We then print the results to the console using the TrecEval format.
+We then print the results to a file using the TrecEval format, in order to evaluate them using the trec_eval script.

-Note: The query is performed using a Stemming Analyzer, which will analyze and ignore stop words.
+Note: The query is also evaluated using a Stemming Analyzer, which will analyze and ignore stop words.

 ---